datagrok/dialogue/spec/document-v01.md

 Version 0x01

-This document is intended to read like an IETF RFC, leaning toward brevity like that of the [Netstrings][] spec.
+This text is intended to read like an IETF RFC, leaning toward brevity like that of the [Netstrings][] spec.

 For information about the design decisions that resulted in this specification, see [DESIGN][].